 These institutions focus on helping under-served business owners access capital, which was a goal during the latest PPP round.

-This new tool offered by the SBA may be a way of taking more control over PPP process, which are now in hands of lenders.
-In the past, throughout a series of tweets and communications, the SBA invited business to apply for loan forgiveness, but banks were not ready to process the applications.
+This new tool offered by the SBA may be a way of taking more control over PPP processes, which are now in hands of lenders.
+In the past, throughout a series of tweets and communications, the SBA invited businesses to apply for loan forgiveness, but banks were not ready to process the applications.
 Also, the SBA wants to put forgiveness behind it, because the operational burden it means to have forgiveness done, and how much it costs to do them.